Kerbalnut/Sanitize-PDF/README.md

 SET "_DPI=63"
 SET "_DPI=120"
 SET "_DPI=150"
+SET "_DPI=170"
 SET "_DPI=200"
+::SET "_DPI=250"
 ::SET "_DPI=300"
 ```

-So DPI will be set to 200 by default.
-If you wish to use 300, simply uncomment that line.
-To use 150 DPI instead, simply comment out the 200 line.
+So, DPI will be set to 200 by default.
+If you wish to use 250, simply uncomment that line.
+To use 150 DPI instead, simply comment out all the `SET "_DPI="` lines after it.

 ---